cristinariso/damping-identification/README.md

 The examined methods are the logarithmic decrement method, the matrix pencil method, and moving-block analysis.
 The methods are verified with the known exact solution for the system damping.

 The first two references below describe the logarithmic decrement and matrix pencil methods.
 The other reference describes moving-block analysis.
+The last reference describes a study on the impact of nonlinear effects.

 ## References